We’re happy to announce that Relay is moving forward with a brick-and-mortar school building and hybrid model (May 4).

 Executive Director

-Dr. G. Diane Walters, PhD, serves as Executive Director of Relay Academic Preparatory Therapeutic Day School, bringing decades of experience in urban and suburban public education and special education leadership.
+Dr. G. Diane Walters, PhD, serves as Executive Director of Relay Academic Preparatory Therapeutic Day School, bringing experience in urban and suburban public education with special education leadership.

 Her work has focused on building structured, supportive school environments, strengthening student outcomes, and preparing students for long-term success beyond high school.